King's RepositoryのロゴKing's Repository

 [edit | edit source]

-Today it is a popular anti-Sicilian.
-In the same vein is the delayed Alapin: 2.
-Nf3 followed by 3. c3.
+Today it is a popular anti-Sicilian employed at the highest levels, including by Magnus Carlsen.[8]
+A similar line is to play c3 on the third move, after 3.
+Nf3.
 By delaying c3, Black faces different choices depending on how they moved, e.g. 2.
 Nf3 d6 3. c3 and were Black to play ...d5, as they might against 2. c3, they have lost a tempo.

 Theory table